UK court reserves judgment in Citi, Mercuria's Chinese metals dispute

 China has been investigating whether private metals trading firm Decheng Mining and its related companies used fake warehouse receipts to obtain multiple loans secured against a single cargo of metal, including metal owned by Mecuria.

-Mercuria held copper and aluminium in Chinese warehouses and agreed a series of deals that were effective loans from Citi using the metal as collateral.
+Mercuria held copper and aluminum in Chinese warehouses and agreed a series of deals that were effective loans from Citi using the metal as collateral.

 Under the repurchasing agreements, or repos, Citi agreed to purchase metal from Mercuria before selling it back at a slightly higher price to include interest on the effective loans.